-RECOMMENDED ACTION: "that, upon the recommendation of the Superintendent of Schools, the Board of Education accepts with gratitude, a donation from the Nokomis Elementary School PTA in the amount of \$8,000.00.
+Upon the recommendation of the Superintendent of Schools, a MOTION was made by Mr. Coggin, seconded by Ms. Wottawa, and approved unanimously (5-0) to accept with gratitude, a donation from the Nokomis Elementary School PTA in the amount of \$8,000.00.
 This donation is for the BOCES Performing Arts Code A2111-4971-30."